Hullow/42/Born2beroot/B2Broot.md

 	- apt install sudo
 	- usermod -aG sudo fallan
 	- sudo visudo (nb: in nano, so `ctrl+O to save and `ctrl+X` to exit)
+	- (visudo is a utility to edit sudo safely, avoiding syntax errors and warning other users in the system that the sudoers file is being edited, if necessary)
 ```bash
 # User privilege specification
 fallan   ALL=(ALL)ALL